Everest Base Camp Weather

 Spring season in Everest Base Camp:

 Spring season, also known as “Nature season” is the best time to do trekking at Everest Base Camp.
 The days become warmer to lower altitude areas i.e. 3000ft in this season.
-Whereas, the whole area of EBC gets decorated by lush forests of Rhododendron, pine trees, and more.
+Whereas, the whole area of EBC is decorated by lush forests of Rhododendron, pine trees, and more.
 The Mount Everest base camp weather is a lot more favorable in the spring season than in other seasons.

 However, be ready to face the rush hour at this time because you will meet lots of other trekkers also.
 Similarly, due to limited accommodations on the Everest Base Camp trail, you can see lots of tents also.
-The tent might not be the best option for everyone, so the question of ‘where to stay at Everest base camp‘ might arise frequently in your mind.
-If you are traveling with a guide then you will be having very minimum problems regarding accommodation.
+The tent might not be the best option for everyone, so the question of ‘where to stay at Everest base camp’ might arise frequently in your mind.
+If you are traveling with a guide then you will have very minimum problems regarding accommodation.

-Everest Base Camp weather in march :
+Everest Base Camp weather in March:

 Everest Base Camp weather in April :

 This month offers trekkers perfect weather to trek i.e. neither hot nor cold.
-Additionally, the unexpected possibility of rain is very less during the Everest Base Camp trek.
+Additionally, the unexpected possibility of rain is very low during the Everest Base Camp trek.
 The Everest base camp temperature rises to 10°C and falls to 5°C at night.

 Everest Base Camp weather in May:

-Best Tips for Everest Base Camp trekking in Spring Season:
+Best Tips for Everest Base Camp Trekking in Spring Season:

 Monsoon/Summer season in Everest Base Camp: